winni2k/code-monkeys-wwk/README.md

 This is the git repository for the Code Monkeys session on GNU make and the perl library DistributedMake (DM).
 In this session we will build a pipeline using a bash script, a make file and a DM-based perl script.
-Each of these methods have their advantages and disadvantages.
+All of these methods have their advantages and disadvantages.
 The goal of this session is to get a hands-on understanding of what they are.